Rajarshi38/GalaxEye-Test/README.md

 - Vite - version 4
 - react-leaflet - version 4.2.1

-As the problem statement inclueded to add docker-compose setup, I have created the required `dockerfile` and `docker-compose.yaml` for this.
-So to test the code, go to the terminal run `docker-compose build` and it will automatically install all the required packages for us.
-After that run `docker-compose up` to run the server at `port: 3000`.
+To start the project first clone it from github then, As the problem statement inclueded to add docker-compose setup, I have created the required `dockerfile` and `docker-compose.yaml` for this.
+So to test the code, go to the terminal run `docker-compose build` or `docker compose build` and it will automatically install all the required packages for us.
+After that run `docker-compose up` or `docker compose up` to run the server at `port: 3000`.

+If you want to access the files inside docker then run `docker exec -it leaflet-app sh`

 ### Approach and Explanation